Yosimitso/WorkingForumBundle/SETUP.md

             Yosimitso\WorkingForumBundle\Entity\UserInterface: You\YourUserBundle\Entity\YourUser
 ````

-6/ Your User Entity needs to extends : Yosimitso\WorkingForumBundle\Entity\User
+6/ Your User Entity needs to extend : Yosimitso\WorkingForumBundle\Entity\User

 The id property must be protected